elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 [95]

-grateful praise of the wise and successful labors of the lady to whom the business of making this collection had been mainly committed;-- Mrs. [Packer], formerly Miss Jones of Baltimore, a sister of our former fellow-member, Mrs. Alan [P].
-Smith [May (?)
-Smith].
+grateful praise of the wise and successful labors of the lady to whom the business of making this collection had been mainly committed;-- Mrs. Packer, formerly Miss Jones of Baltimore, a sister of our former fellow-member, Mrs. Alan [P].
+Smith.

 Announcement was made of gifts to our library--including Miss Emily [V.] Mason’s “Southern Poems of the War.”

 The programme of this evening was under the direction of Miss Mary Worthington Milnor, Chairman of the Committee on “The Artists and Authors of Maryland”.

 The first article on our programme was by Miss [Sarah H.] Bennett, and was on “Rhinehart, Our Maryland Sculptor.”
-She spoke of a visit to Rhinehart’s early home in Carroll County.
+She spoke of a visit to Rhinehart’s [William Henry Rinehart] early home in Carroll County.
 Also of her meeting there an old man, who expressed a sort of mild wonder over the summer boarders and visitors who came to that place, and take pictures of it, and ask questions about the young man, who, many years ago, lived there; who worked in stone, “and wanted to make images,-- he did not care for much else.”

 As the old man talked, the artist of the visiting said; “Art is the real witness of what is behind this show.”

 “His people,” the old man went on [to] tell, “were well to do; but they did not care for the image business.
-He went away with either thirty nine or sixty nine cents in his pocket to Baltimore, and got work in a marble yard in Howard Street; where they [gave] him very particular work to to do,-- mantlepieces, and even monuments,- and he might have been a partner in the marble works,-- but he wouldn’t give up the images; and he heard of a place where they make them better than they do here; and he would go there”,-- The old man added;
+He went away with either thirty nine or sixty nine cents in his pocket to Baltimore, and got work in a marble yard in Howard Street; where they [gave] him very particular work to to do,-- mantlepieces, and even monuments,- and he might have been a partner in the marble works,-- but he wouldn’t give up the images; and he heard of a place where they make them better than they do here; and he would go there,”-- The old man added;

 [96]